rhkr827/rhkr827/README.md

 ⌨️ Windows Desktop App Developer
   - Developed Software used in equipment.
   - Using languages such as C++(MFC), C#, Python, Matlab and MS-SQL
-  - Using TortoiseSVN, Jira.
-And Github personally but all repositories are set to private.
+  - Using TortoiseSVN, Jira and Github personally but all repositories are set to private.

 ### Skills
 <table><tr><td valign="top" width="33%">